Kyle-Jeynes/ClockWorkIT-Basket/README.md

 My solution uses a MYSQL database to make it more dynamic and maintainable; I attempted to build it in the same way Laravel would work to demonstrate comptenteny in Laravel but noticed the technical interview says not to use Frameworks.

-## Images
+## Images of the application

-Manual installation and execution
+> Manual installation and execution

 ![PoC](https://i.imgur.com/vss65XQ.png)

-Docker installation and execution
+> Docker installation and execution

 ![Docker](https://i.imgur.com/V3sXe6n.png)

 ## Requirements